kimsekeun/Echo_FM/README.md

 ## EchoFM - A Vision Foundation Model for Echocardiogram Video

+Official repo for [EchoFM: Foundation Model for Generalizable  Echocardiogram Analysis]

 ## 📝Key features

 - EchoFM is pre-trained on 290K Echocardiography clips with self-supervised learning
+- EchoFM has been validated in multiple downstream tasks including segmentatino, classification, disease detection tasks.
-- EchoFM can be efficiently adapted to diverse downstream tasks
+- EchoFM can be efficiently adapted to custoised tasks.

 ## 🎉News